 Mesmerized by the beauty of the floats, one can easily forget the meaning of the Takayama Festival.
 It is actually the annual festival of the Hie Jinjya Shrine, which guards the southern half of the ancient Takayama castle town.
 The festival heralds the much-anticipated spring in Takayama following a long and bitter winter.
 Apart from relishing in the arrival of spring, residents also take the occasion to pray for good harvests for the year.
 The Gojunko procession, though less popular among tourists, is actually regarded by locals as the most important part of the festival.
 The mikoshi portable shrine, which houses the deity, travels around the town along with lion-dance performers and musicians to drive out evil spirits.

 Don’t despair if you fail to secure accommodation in Takayama for this year’s spring festival.
-To commemorate the 80th anniversary of the establishment of Takayama city, a special float marionette performance will be held on April 29th and 30th, with a total of four floats.
+To commemorate the 80th anniversary of the establishment of Takayama city, a special float marionette performance will be held on April 29th and 30th, with a total of four floats(as of April, 2016).
 Three from the spring festival and one from the autumn festival will join hands to make a special appearance.